MarioUhrik/K8s-cowboy-shootout/README.md

 ### K8s-cowboy-shootout
-Go/GRPC/K8s simulation of a wild west shootout between 2 or more cowboys.
+Go/GRPC/K8s simulation of a wild west shootout between 2 or more cowboys. \
-Each cowboy is a standalone pod, shooting at the others via GRPC.
+Each cowboy is a distributed standalone pod, shooting at the others via GRPC.

 ![Architectural Diagram](k8s-cowboy-shootout.png)